 |

-Go to operation 3
+Jump to operations 3

 |

-3 |
+| 3 |

-Is there spark at all ignition wires?
+Is there spark on all ignition wires?

 |

-30,000 ohm
+30,000 Ohm

 |